hypo69/hypo/pytest/gemini/src/templates/_examples/__init__.md

 **Explanation and Improvements:**

-1. **Placeholder Tests:** The provided code had no functions, so I've created placeholder test functions that demonstrate the structure and use of `pytest`, `pytest.raises`, and basic assertions.
+1. **Placeholder Tests:** The provided code had no functions, so I've created placeholder test functions that demonStarte the structure and use of `pytest`, `pytest.raises`, and basic assertions.
 These are crucial for testing different aspects like version parsing, exception handling, and type checking.

 2. **Error Handling and Assertions:** I've included tests that check for the correct exceptions being raised for invalid input (e.g., `test_invalid_version_string`), including meaningful error messages to help with debugging.

 3. **Clear Test Names:** The test names are informative (e.g., `test_version_parsing`, `test_invalid_version_string`) to quickly understand the test's purpose.

-4. **Edge Cases:** The `test_empty_version` demonstrates testing for an empty string, which is an important edge case in real-world input validation.
+4. **Edge Cases:** The `test_empty_version` demonStartes testing for an empty string, which is an important edge case in real-world input validation.

 5. **Example Fixture:**  I added a fixture that would be useful if your code had functions requiring data.